 Both these portable generators come with “never-flat” wheels and a handle for easier portability.
 It is worth noting that while the 127-lbs DuroMax is more compact than the Westinghouse generator, the latter is slightly lighter at 107 lbs.
 Their handles have slightly different designs and which one is better will depend on your preference.

 For easier set-up, both portable generators come with a spark plug wrench and an oil funnel.
 However, only the Westinghouse comes with a bottle of oil.
 You will have to buy separate oil if you go for the DuroMax generator.

 Get the Westinghouse WGen5300V if you want a more powerful engine, but if you want the flexibility on fuel use, the DuroMax XP5500EH is the better fit for you.

 At regular price, the Westinghouse WGen5300V is more affordable than the DuroMax XP5500EH portable generator.
-However, the DuroMax XP5500EH is on sale at the time of writing, so their price difference is currently only around 20 USD.
+However, the DuroMax XP5500EH is on sale at the time of writing, so their price difference isn’t too big of a factor.